 He married, first (9 September 1791), Eliza Clarke (d.
 1798), daughter of John Clarke, a wealthy Belfast merchant, with whom he had three sons and one daughter: Randal; Alexander (qv) (1794–1875, later Sir Alexander MacDonnell, baronet, resident commissioner of the Irish Board of Education); John (qv) (1796–1892, the first surgeon in Ireland to use general anaesthesia); and Katherine Anne (1792–1869, who married, in 1814, Andrew Armstrong of Kilsharvan, Co.
 Meath).
 His second wife was Penelope (d.
 1854), daughter of James Montgomery of Larne, Co.
 Antrim; their marriage was childless.

 MacDonnell was the unchallenged doyen of Belfast medicine.
 He combined (extensive) clinical practice and (limited) clinical investigation (he used himself and even Thomas Russell (qv) as guinea-pigs, but published very little) with the development of medical education and charitable clinical facilities.
 Tall, broad-browed, and courtly in manner, if at times irascible and peremptory, the ‘gentle and hospitable’ MacDonnell was a familiar figure, in traditional knee breeches, doing his round on foot, on horseback, or in a carriage driven by his factotum Michael McCormick.
-He was unusually robust (he frequently rode a hundred miles to see his mother) until late in life, when he became severely physically handicapped, though he remained mentally alert.
+He was unusually robust (he frequently rode a hundred miles to see his mother) until late in life, when he became severely disabled, though he remained mentally alert.

 After an uncertain start MacDonnell co-founded in 1797 the charitable Belfast Dispensary and Fever Hospital in Factory Row (later Berry Street); it had six beds, resident nurse and apothecary, and attending medical staff.
 It moved to three houses in West Street in 1799.
 In the early nineteenth century donations burgeoned thanks to Belfast's new prosperity, and the hospital's funds were augmented from 1807 (47 Geo.
 III, cap.
 40) by public money for ‘fever’ provisions.
 In 1817 the institution moved again, this time to a 100-bed hospital in Frederick Street costing some £5,000, with associated district dispensaries, which was the forerunner of the Royal Victoria Hospital.
 The whole enterprise represented ‘throughout [MacDonnell's] active life all the energy and zeal which animated and cherished the charitable movement’ (Malcolm).
 He remained an ‘attending physician’ until 1837.
 Other, related achievements included the rescue from oblivion of the Belfast Medical Society (now the Ulster Medical Society) in 1822 and participation in the gestation and birth (in 1835) of the first Belfast medical school jointly with the RBAI.
 MacDonnell's true worth is embodied in the inscription on the charger of a ten-piece silver service of plate costing £700 and presented to him in 1828 by 133 of the ‘Nobility, Ladies and Gentlemen of Belfast and its vicinity’ (whose names are inscribed on the reverse); it reads: